cse-sim/cse/doc/src/docs/input-structure.md

 ### Built-in Functions

 Built-in functions perform a number of useful scheduling and conditional operations in expressions.
 Built-in functions have the combined variation of their arguments; for _hourval_, the minimum result variation is hourly.
-For definitions of _numeric_ and _anyType_, see [Expression Types](#expression-types).
+For definitions of _numeric_ and _anyType_, see [Expression Types][expression-types].

 #### brkt